KhronosGroup/Vulkan-ValidationLayers/docs/gpu_dump.md

 } ssbo[8];
 ```

-GPU Dump prints out the mapping where in the heap it will be read from, but also prints as `warning level`
+GPU Dump prints the mapping of where the heap will be read from, but it also issues a `warning`:

 > [WARNING] OUT OF BOUNDS - descriptor has an array length of [8] but any element accessed starting at [4] will be invalid if accessed

-To help catch that if the user goes `ssbo[4]` it will actually be out of bounds of the bound descriptor heap memory.
+This helps catch errors where, if the user accesses `ssbo[4]`, it will actually be out of bounds of the bound descriptor heap memory.

-The second dispatch has a shader that looks like:
+The second dispatch has a shader that looks like this:

 ```
 layout (set = 0, binding = 0) buffer SSBO_0 {